Professional Development/Training – Individualized

-Provide participants with professional training and exposure to day-to-day functioning of a free market system
+- Provide participants with professional training and exposure to the day-to-day functioning of a free market system

-Create links between U.S. and Europe/Eurasia regions and communities
+- Create links between the U.S. and Europe/Eurasia regions and communities

 The Open World Program enables emerging Russian leaders to experience U.S. democracy and free enterprise in action in communities across the United States including Colleagues International.
 During 10-day trips, Open World participants learn about the roles and inter-relationships of the three different branches and levels of the U.S. government.
 They also examine how the U.S. private and nonprofit sectors help meet social and civic needs.
 The program builds mutual understanding between the United States and Russia by opening and maintaining new avenues of dialogue between U.S. political and civic leaders and a new generation of Russian leaders.
 The program’s civic delegations focus on one of eight themes: economic development, education reform, environment, federalism, health, rule of law, women as leaders, or youth issues.

 If you are interested in applying for a training opportunity through CIP, please attach your Resume/CV and provide your email address below.
 If you meet the minimum qualifications of a bachelor’s degree and two years of experience for our program, we will send an application form to the email address you provide.